-- values (dict or string or BaseSettings) the settings names and values - priority (string or int) the priority of the settings.
-Should be a key of SETTINGS_PRIORITIES or an integer class scrapy.spiderloader.SpiderLoader
+- values (dict or string or BaseSettings) the settings names and values - priority (str or int) the priority of the settings.
+Should be a key of SETTINGS PRIORITIES or an integer class scrapy.spiderloader.SpiderLoader

 6.5.3 SpiderLoader API

 This class is in charge of retrieving and handling the spider classes defined across the project.